 Autumn in many parts of Australia is an ideal time to establish plants in the garden.
 The daytime temperatures are not too extreme, which makes gardening more pleasant for us and the milder temperatures mean the plants themselves are less likely to suffer heat stress.

 In Autumn, soils also have retained heat from summer and for many of us, there is also good soil moisture after the recent rainfalls.
 The combination of warm soils with good soil moisture is the perfect recipe for good root establishment and plant growth before winter comes and things slow down.
 All of this makes for what I call the ‘Sweet Spot’ for plant growing conditions.

 Autumn is also an excellent time to relocate under-performing plants by transplanting them to a more suited spot in the garden.
 I remember a saying from an experienced gardener that goes, “A plant is never happy until it has moved three times”.
 That’s not to say you should move plants just for the sake of it, but rather if a plant isn’t happy where it sits in the garden don’t be scared to transplant it to a more suitable place.

 Plants for autumn planting:

 Grasses fall into two groups, Warm-Season Grass, (WSG), grasses that are actively growing over the summer months and Cool-Season Grass, (CSG), these grasses are actively growing over the winter months.
-Autumn is the ‘Sweet Spot’ for grass establishment, the WSG will develop roots and put on some growth before winter comes, and the CSG is just about to enter their peak growing season.
+Autumn is the ‘Sweet Spot’ for grass establishment, the WSG will develop roots and put on some growth before winter comes, and the CSG is just about to enter its peak growing season.

 Most flowering plants the world over follow the seasons in their growth habits.
 Plants are most active in their growth during the warm seasons of spring, summer, autumn and tend to slow in their growth over the colder winter months.
-Planting groundcovers and hedging plants in autumn gives them a head start before winter arrives.
+Planting groundcovers and hedging plants in autumn give them a head start before winter arrives.

 2: Fertilising Your Plants